 Saturn’s high-altitude winds generate an extraordinary aurorae.

-Space scientists at the University of Leicester have discovered a never-before-seen mechanism fueling huge planetary aurorae at Saturn.
+University of Leicester space scientists have discovered a previously unseen mechanism that powers the massive planetary aurorae at Saturn.

 At all other observed planets, including Earth, aurorae are only formed by powerful currents that flow into the planet’s atmosphere from the surrounding magnetosphere.
 These are driven by either interaction with charged particles from the Sun (as at the Earth) or volcanic material erupted from a moon orbiting the planet (as at Jupiter and Saturn).